ApolloAuto/apollo/docs/specs/calibration_table/control_calibration.md

    ```
    Origin Folder -> Task Folder ->Vehicle Folder -> Records + Configuration files
    ```
-1. A **task** folder needs to be created for your caliration job, such as task001, task002...
+1. A **task** folder needs to be created for your calibration job, such as task001, task002...
 1. A vehicle folder needs to be created for your vehicle.
 The name of the folder should be the same as seen in Dreamview
 1. Inside your folder, create a **Records** folder to hold the data
 1. Store all the **Configuration files** along with the Records folder, within the **Vehicle** folder